akshvaishnav21/Data-Structures-And-Algorithms/README.md

 BFS, which generally relies on a queue data structure, is helpful in finding the shortest path between two points There are three common traversal orders which you can apply with DFS to generate a list of all values in a graph: pre-order, post-order, and reverse post-order

-Pusedo Code for DFS recursion -
+Pusedo Code for DFS -

+def dfs(graph, current_vertex, target_value, visited):

+  set visited to empty list if not yet set

+  add current_vertex to visited

+  # base case:
+  if current_vertex is equal to target_value:

+    return visited list

   loop through each neighbor of the current vertex in the graph:

     if neighbor has not been visited:

       recursively call dfs on neighbor

       if a path exists:

         return the path

 DFS Psuedo Code -

+def bfs(graph, start_vertex, target_value):

+  set path to a list containing the start_vertex

+  create a queue to hold vertices and their corresponding paths

+  define an empty visited set
   loop through queue while the queue is not empty:

     set current_vertex & path equal to first vertex & path on queue